Provably Robust Detection of Out-of-distribution Data (almost) for free: Experiments

-Gradient obfuscation \cite{papernot2017practical,AthCarWag2018} poses a significant challenge for the evaluation of AAUCs \cite{bitterwolf2020certifiably} so we employ an ensemble of different versions of projected gradient descent (PGD) \cite{MadEtAl2018}.
+Vanishing gradients \cite{papernot2017practical,AthCarWag2018} are a significant challenge for the evaluation of AAUCs \cite{bitterwolf2020certifiably} even more than in the evaluation of adversarial robustness on the in-distribution as the models are trained to be ``flat'' on the out-distribution.
+Thus we use an ensemble of variants of projected gradient descent (PGD) \cite{MadEtAl2018} as well as the black-box SquareAttack~\cite{andriushchenko2019square} with 5000 queries.
 We use APGD~\cite{CroHei2020} (except on RImgNet, due to a memory leak) with 500 iterations and 5 random restarts.
 We also use a 200-step PGD attack with momentum of 0.9 and backtracking that starts with a step size of 0.1 which is halved every time a gradient step does not increase the confidence and gets multiplied by 1.1 otherwise.
-This PGD is applied to different starting points: i) a decontrasted version of the image, i.e. the point that minimizes the $l_\infty$-distance to the grey image $0.5 \cdot \Vec{1}$ within the threat model, ii) 3 uniformly drawn samples from the threat model and iii) 3 versions of the original image perturbed by Gaussian noise with $\sigma=10^{-4}$ and then clipped to the threat model.
-We always clip to the box $[0,1]^d$ at each step of the attack.
-Using different types of starting points is crucial for strong attacks on these OOD points, as some models have precisely $0$ gradients on many OOD samples.
+As stated above, the models are trained to be flat and thus the gradients can be exactly zero which renders gradient-based optimization impossible.
+Therefore it is important to use a variety of different starting points.
+For PGD we start from: i) a decontrasted version of the image, i.e. the point that minimizes the $l_\infty$-distance to the grey image $0.5 \cdot \Vec{1}$ within the threat model, ii) 3 uniformly drawn samples from the threat model, and iii) 3 versions of the original image perturbed by Gaussian noise with $\sigma=10^{-4}$ and then clipped to the threat model.
+We always clip to $[0,1]^d$ at each step of the attack.
+For all attacks and models we directly optimize the final score used for OOD detection.